 Just like containerized microservices do, serverless architectures use managed services and automation tools from cloud platforms such as AWS and Microsoft Azure for app deployment.
 But, where containerized app deployment requires custom tuning and management of resource requirements and scaling, serverless design completely hands over packaging, configuration, and infrastructure capacity handling to cloud service providers (CSPs).

 Serverless computing services like AWS Lambda dynamically assign and provision the exact amount of compute and storage resources needed to run an app based on demand.
 If five people are using the app, resources are precisely matched for those five users, and ditto 5,000 or 1 million users.
 When no one uses the app, it stops running and scales to zero.

-In IT industry terms, serverless architectures abstract away the infrastructure layer from software development and operations.
-This fits nicely with microservices, incremental delivery approaches, and app acceleration efforts.
 No longer burdened with figuring out infrastructure provisioning and scaling requirements, app developers can focus purely on the business logic and microservice code.

 The process of deploying code for an individual app function into production is simplified, automatically handled by the CSP, and immediate.
 Agencies can rapidly and continuously build and improve apps one microservice function at a time, in a LEGO-like manner, and expect to see a few services up and running within several weeks.
 Serverless architectures also mean that a government agency divests its cloud infrastructure back to the CSP and consumes resources only on demand triggered by app users.
 In other architectures, agencies are paying for infrastructure even when no one is using the apps.